ttthompson/ttthompson/README.md

 - 👀 I’m interested in Machine Learning and Artificial Intelligence
 - 🌱 I’m currently learning Statistical Modeling and Applications of Data Science
 - 💞️ I’m looking to collaborate on nothing at the moment but I would be open to suggestions!
-- 📫 How to reach me
+- 📫 Reach me at my LinkedIn: https://www.linkedin.com/in/tingtingthompson/

 <!---
 ttthompson/ttthompson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.